Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Threats to validity

-The conclusion threat in our study is we do not perform cross-validation (CV) in our research.
-In our study, the data split on the corpus is consistent with the experimental setting in the previous pseudo-code generation study~\cite{oda2015learning}.
-This can guarantee a fair comparison with the baselines (i.e., the model construction and prediction are on the same training set, the validation set, and the testing set).
+\textbf{Conclusion Threats.} The conclusion threat in our study is we do not perform cross-validation (CV) in our research.
 Using CV can comprehensively evaluate our proposed method {\tool}, since different split may result in a diverse training set, validation set, and testing set.
 However, this model evaluation method has not been commonly used for neural machine translation due to high training computational cost.